Table of contents

 cardinality still must be initialized.

-bodids is a CSPICE set data structure that contains the
+bodids is a SPICE set data structure that contains the union

-union of its contents upon input with the set of
+of its contents upon input with the set of body ID codes

-The elements of CSPICE sets are unique; each ID
+The elements of SPICE sets are unique; each ID code in

-code in `bodids' appears only once, even if the DSK
+`bodids' appears only once, even if the DSK file contains

-See the Examples section below for a complete
+See the -Examples section below for a complete example

-example program showing how to retrieve the body
+program showing how to retrieve the body and surface ID

 1) If the input file has transfer format, the error